 The summary historical consolidated financial and other data, except for non-GAAP financial measures, as of September 30, 2007 and for the nine months ended September 30, 2007 and 2006 have been derived from our unaudited interim historical consolidated financial statements and the related notes, which have been prepared on a basis consistent with our annual consolidated financial statements and are included in this prospectus.
 In the opinion of management such unaudited financial data, except for non-GAAP financial measures, reflects all historical and recurring adjustments necessary for a fair presentation of the results for these periods.
 The results of operations for the nine months ended September 30, 2007 are not necessarily indicative of the results to be expected for the full year or any future period.
-The summary historical consolidated financial and other data, except for non-GAAP financial measures, as of and for the years ended December 31, 2006 and 2005, and for the period from August 2, 2004 through December 31, 2004, and the period from January 1, 2004 through August 1, 2004 have been derived from our audited consolidated financial statements and the related notes that are included in this prospectus.
-The summary historical consolidated financial statements and the related notes, which are not included in this prospectus.
+The summary historical consolidated financial and other data, except for non-GAAP financial measures, as of and for the years ended December 31, 2006 and 2005, and for the period from August 2, 2004 through December 31, 2004, and the period from January 1, 2004 through August 1, 2004 have been derived from our audited financial and other data, except for non-GAAP financial measures, as of December 31, 2004 have been derived from our audited financial and other data, except for non-GAAP financial measures, as of December 31, 2004 have been derived from our audited financial and other data, except for non-GAAP financial measures, as of December 31, 2004 have been derived from our audited consolidated financial statements and the related notes, which are not included in this prospectus.